MCPI-Revival/mcpi-repo/README.md

 Servers are stored in a json format, with a IP address and a port number

 ## Resource packs
-Resource packs/texture packs are stored in the mcpit format, which is a renamed zip file.
+Resource packs/texture packs are stored in the `mcpit` format, which is a renamed zip file.
 It is short for:
 ```
-MineCraftPITexturepack.<br/>
+MineCraftPITexturepack
 ^   ^    ^^^
 ```